enrollment

 NON-ENRICHMENT CLASSES

-A staffed Social Hall, Study Hall, Guided P.E., and Student Volunteer option are available for registered students.
+A staffed Social Hall, Study Hall, and Student Volunteer option are available for registered students.
 These options are for students who are waiting between classes or waiting for a sibling to complete classes.
 Registration required if not accompanied by a parent.

 LITTLES